svgdotjs/svg.import.js/README.md

 store.roots() //-> returns an array with root nodes
 ```

-The `roots()` method will also serve as an iterator if a function is passed as the first argumant:
+The `roots()` method will also serve as an iterator if a function is passed as the first argument:

 ```javascript
 var store = draw.svg(rawSvg)